-Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self Defense
+Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self-Defense

 — The News Leader (@NewsLeaderNOW) November 26, 2018

 Before the rally officially began, brawls kicked off between the two opposing groups, which along with fists saw the use of smoke bombs and chemical spray.
-The most violent incident was when a car that authorities say was driven by Fields Jr. drove through a group of counter-protestors, killing 32-year-old Heather Heyer.
+The most violent incident was when a car that authorities say was driven by Fields Jr. drove through a group of counter-protesters, killing 32-year-old Heather Heyer.

 Prior to the incident, Fields Jr. was captured in a photograph holding a shield that bore the symbol of Vanguard America, one of the groups that attended the “Unite the Right” rally, although the group denied that they had any association with him, according to a report by the Washington Post.

 President Donald Trump saw himself embroiled in controversy due to his comments in the aftermath of the event, saying that “many sides” were to blame for the incident.
-Critics pointed to the comments as a refusal by Trump to condemn far-right extremists, according to a report by the Guardian.
+Critics pointed to the comments as a refusal by Trump to condemn far-right extremists, according to a report by The Guardian.